mdavidson9/docs.balsamiq.com/content/jira/cloud/wireframes/intro.md

 This will launch the Balsamiq Wireframes editor, where you can create your wireframes (or import existing ones).
 This will also create a new Balsamiq Project file (.bmpr file extension) attached to your Jira issue containing all the resources that belong to a project (wireframes, symbols, images, icons).

-If you do not see the menu option, please check with your Jira Server administrator that the Balsamiq Wireframes for Jira Server add-on is installed and that you have editing permission on the current issue.
+If you do not see the menu option, please check with your Jira Cloud administrator that the Balsamiq Wireframes for Jira Cloud add-on is installed and that you have editing permission on the current issue.

 * * *